 Choose seven numbers from between 1 and 50, or opt for a Quick Pick which allows the numbers to be automatically generated.
-After choosing one line of numbers, players receive two further, random sets of seven numbers, giving each ticket up to three chances of winning.
+After choosing one line of numbers, you receive two further, random sets of seven numbers, giving each ticket three chances of winning.

+Purchase your tickets to make sure you are in with a chance of winning.
 Each Lotto Max ticket costs $5 for the three sets of numbers entered into each draw.
-If you chose to play the additional ENCORE game then this will add a further $1 onto your ticket price.
+If you choose to play a supplementary game then this will add an extra fee onto your ticket price.

 Visit the latest numbers page soon after the draw has taken place to check your ticket against the winning numbers to see if you have won a prize in any of the nine different tiers.